napatech/dpdk/ntacc_readme.md

 ```

 #### rte_pktmbuf_cmbatch_copy_packet_from_batch - Copy a packet from the batch buffer<a name="copybatch"></a>
-Copy a packet from the batch buffer using the packet descriptor pointer into a new allocated mbuf.
+Copies a packet from the batch buffer using the packet descriptor pointer into a new allocated mbuf.
-If the packets is larger than the mbuf buffer size, the packet will be copied into several new allocated linked mbufs.
+If the packets are larger than the mbuf buffer size, the packet will be copied into several new allocated linked mbufs.

-The returned mbuf must be kept for later analysis, It must be freed after it is used.
+The returned mbuf must be kept for later analysis.
+It must be freed after it is used.

 ```
 /**